Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Formative Study

 \section{Formative Study}

 Our primary objective is to develop a natural language interface to aid users in modeling intricate biological structures.
-This tool is envisioned to process user textual inputs and perform corresponding modeling tasks.
-It is specifically tailored for structural biologists new to specific modeling software and often encounter challenges while modeling complex biological structures.
-Modeling software typically incorporates complex graphical user interfaces (GUIs) and necessitates prior knowledge of spatial and geometric concepts.
+This tool is designed to receive users’ inputs, assist them in formulating modeling tasks, and execute the corresponding modeling operations.
+It is specifically tailored for structural biologists who are new to specific modeling software and often encounter challenges while modeling complex biological structures.
+Modeling software typically incorporates complex graphical user interfaces and necessitates prior knowledge of spatial and geometric concepts.
 This combination leads to a steep and time-consuming learning curve for mastering modeling operations, underscoring the necessity for a tool that assists users by simplifying software interactions.
 A tool designed to streamline the modeling process would significantly benefit users.
 It would enable them to focus more on their work's creative and analytical aspects rather than on overcoming technical barriers.

 To accurately identify the essential features our tool must incorporate, we have consulted with three experts (E1, E2, and E3), all of whom have prior experience in modeling complex biological structures.
-E1 and E2 possess backgrounds in biology, while E3 has computer science and biology expertise.
+All experts possess backgrounds in biology, while E3 has additional computer science expertise.
 Notably, all three experts have experience modeling biological structures with MesoCraft, as demonstrated in previous works~\cite{nguyen2020modeling, NanovisG51:online, NanovisChloroplast:online}.
 We conducted individual interviews with each expert to understand the specific needs our tool should meet comprehensively.